backplane/testrig/README.md

 * `backplanebv/testrig:latest-debian` - for use testing python code in debian-based containers
 * `backplanebv/testrig:latest-alpine` - for use testing python code in alpine-based containers

+## License Note

+The AGPL v3 LICENSE in this repo covers only the code in the repo, the built docker images contain various software packages which have their own licenses.

 ## Misc Notes

 docker "platform" | "arch" command output